-Science Applications International Corporation (herein referred to as "SAIC," the "Company," "we," "us," or "our") is a leading provider of technical, engineering and enterprise information technology (IT) services primarily to the U.S. government.
-The Company provides these services for large, complex projects with a targeted emphasis on higher-end, differentiated technology services and solutions that accelerate and transform secure and resilient digital environments through system development, modernization, integration, and sustainment to drive enterprise and mission outcomes.
+Science Applications International Corporation (herein referred to as "SAIC," the "Company," "we," "us," or "our") is a leading provider of technical, engineering and enterprise information technology ("IT") services primarily to the U.S. government.
+The Company provides these services for large, complex projects with a targeted emphasis on higher-end, differentiated technology services and solutions that accelerate and transform secure and resilient digital environments through systems design, development, modernization, integration, and sustainment to drive enterprise and mission outcomes.
 Our end-to-end enterprise IT offerings span the entire spectrum of our customers' IT infrastructure.

-Our business has a long and successful history of over 50 years serving all branches (Army, Air Force, Navy, Marines and Coast Guard) and agencies of the Department of Defense (DoD), National Aeronautics and Space Administration (NASA), U.S. Department of State, Department of Justice, Department of Homeland Security and several sensitive intelligence community agencies.
-Our long-standing customer relationships have enabled us to achieve an in-depth understanding of our customers' missions and provide differentiated service offerings to meet our customers' most complex requirements.
-Our offerings include: engineering; technology integration; IT modernization; maintenance of ground and maritime systems; logistics; training and simulation; operation and program support services; and end-to-end services spanning the design, development, integration, deployment, management and operations, sustainment and security of our customers' entire IT infrastructure.
-We serve our customers through approximately 1,900 active contracts and task orders.
-We have approximately 25,000 employees that are led by an experienced executive team of proven industry leaders.
+Our business has a long and successful history of over 50 years serving all branches (Army, Air Force, Navy, Marines and Coast Guard) and agencies of the Department of Defense ("DoD"), National Aeronautics and Space Administration ("NASA"), U.S. Department of State, Department of Justice, Department of Homeland Security and several sensitive intelligence community agencies.
+We serve our customers through approximately 1,800 active contracts and task orders.
+We have approximately 24,000 employees that are led by an experienced executive team of proven industry leaders.